Sleep Calculator

 • Wake-up time or bedtime: the calculator works backward from a wake time or forward from a bedtime.

-• Age group: the calculator starts at school age because younger child sleep guidance often includes naps.
+• Age: enter age in years.
+The calculator starts at age 6 because younger child sleep guidance often includes naps.

 • Time to fall asleep: the schedule includes a buffer before the first full sleep cycle starts.